miguelmartin75/Wink-Signals/readme.md

 Miguel Martin - [miguel.martin7.5@hotmail.com](mailto:miguel.martin7.5@hotmail.com)

+# Tested Compilers

+---

+- clang 3.1/Apple Clang Version 4.1 (LLVM 3.1svn)

 # Installation

 ---

 This library is a header-only library (mainly because of templates), therefore there is no installation.
 Just place it in your project, or somewhere your compiler can find it and you're all set!

+# Performance

+This library is FAST, it uses the [Fastest Possible C++ Delegates](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible) library in order to achieve this performance.
+You can read about the performance of that library on [this](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible) website.

+In order to test out the performance yourself, you can compile and run the ``Benchmark.cpp`` file in the ``examples/`` directory.

+Here's the EventSender and EventQueue performance compared to regular function calls:

+	BENCH MARK TO SEND 100000000 EVENTS

+	Using regular function calls to handle events:
+	Took: 6.11206 seconds
+	Using EventSender<void(int)> to handle events:
+	Took: 6.20876 seconds
+	Using EventQueue<int> to handle events:
+	Took: 8.82542 seconds

+As you can see, this library is quite fast compared to regular function calls.

+#### NOTE:

+This is using just one call-back for the events.

 # Usage